chengesim/westlab-git/README.md

 # westlab-git
-A repo for setting up Git and GitHub in the West-lab in the Biological Sciences Department at the university of Cape Town.
+A repo for setting up Git and GitHub for Adam West-lab in the Biological Sciences Department at the university of Cape Town.